Janet-Cajavilca/R-Capstone-Project-Cyclistic/README.md

 ## Introduction

 In this case study, I performed the tasks of a junior data analyst.
 This project was undertaken to fulfill the requirements of the Google Data Analytics Capstone from the Google Data Analytics Professional Certificate course on Coursera.
-[Link](https://www.coursera.org/professional-certificates/google-data-analytics?)
+[Link to course](https://www.coursera.org/professional-certificates/google-data-analytics?)

 The work is for the fictional company, Cyclistic.
 I was assigned to answer the question: **How do annual members and casual riders use Cyclist bikes differently?**
 To answer the key business question, I will follow the steps of the data analysis process: *ask, prepare, process, analyze, share, and act.*